Lori Fortress

-Lori Fortress (Լոռի բերդ) is an 11th-century Armenian fortress located near the Lori Berd village in Lori Province, Armenia.
+Lori Fortress (Լոռի բերդ)(ლორეს ციხე) is an 11th-century Armenian fortress located near the Lori Berd village in Lori Province, Armenia.
 The fortress was built by David Anhoghin to become the capital of Kingdom of Tashir-Dzoraget in 1065.

 The Lori Fortress was the site where the Georgian king Giorgi III of Georgia trapped and besieged his rebellious nephew, Demna of Georgia in 1177.

 The fortress was captured by the Mongol commander Chagatai the Elder in 1239.

 As of 2024 there are restoration works going on to preserve the fortress.
 They are estimated to be finished after the several years.
 Fortress walls, two bath houses and a civic building which once served as a church are planned to be restored.

 Description and landmarks

 The fortress is built out of black tuff stone and is located on a mountainous plateau situated 1490 metres above the sea level, which lies on the intersection of Urut and Dzoraget rivers.
 There were once approximately 10.000 inhabitants living in the fortress.
 The following structures are located in it: